 Why do Counselors lose their license?

 There are three main reasons counselors lose their licenses and a few minor ones.
-Frankly, most Counselors who “lose” their license don’t actually lose it.
-Everything here about counselors also applies to psychotherapists, therapists, psychologists and related professions in most places.
+Frankly, most Counselors who “lose” their licenses don’t actually lose it.
+Everything here about counselors also applies to psychotherapists, therapists, psychologists, and related professions in most places.

 Remember that as serious as these reasons are, most, almost all, counselors do this kind of work because they want to help people.
 The FEW that get their licenses revoked is just that – a very small number.

 If a counselor or therapist is accused of committing a serious offense the licensing board investigates.
 Should the accusation turn out to be true the license board “revokes” the license.
 That revocation can then be “stayed” meaning the license is not gone yet but the counselor has to do certain things to get the license cleared.